syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Financial-Formulas.md

 ## AMORLINC

-The function `AMORLINC` returns the depreciation for each accounting period, specifically designed for the French accounting system.
+The `AMORLINC` function returns the depreciation for each accounting period, specifically designed for the French accounting system.
 If an asset is purchased in the middle of the accounting period, the prorated depreciation is considered.

 **Syntax**

-_AMORLINC(cost, date_purchased, first_period, salvage, period, rate, [basis])_
+*AMORLINC(cost, date_purchased, first_period, salvage, period, rate, [basis])*

 **Where:**